 Professor Elise Richman, Painting, was among the exhibitors in the show Seattle Public Utilities Portable Works: Northwest Mid-Career Artists at the Seattle Municipal Tower Gallery (700 5th Ave., Level Three Concourse, April 6-July 2, 2010).

-Professor Zaixin Hong, Art History, presented a paper, “'From Nationalism to Modernism: The Case of Deng Shi and Huang Binhong in the Early 20th Century China”, at an international symposium Performing the Modern: The Politics of Culture and the Arts in Early 20th-Century China, held at Standford University, February 19-21, 2010.
+Professor Zaixin Hong, Art History, presented a paper, “'From Nationalism to Modernism: The Case of Deng Shi and Huang Binhong in the Early 20th Century China”, at an international symposium Performing the Modern: The Politics of Culture and the Arts in Early 20th-Century China, held at Stanford University, February 19-21, 2010.
 He also contributed an essay “'The Excellent Painter of the Chinese People': Huang Binhong and Contemporary Art Movements" to the catalog of the exhibtion Works of Four Chinese Masters Premiere in America Tracing the Past, Drawing the Future: Master Ink Painters in 20th-Century China.
-The exhibition, at the Cantor Arts Center, Stanford University, runs from February 17 to July 4, 2010.
+The exhibition, at the Cantor Arts Center, Stanford University, was February 17 to July 4, 2010.

 Professor Michael Johnson, Sculpture, had an exhibition in the Kittredge Gallery (January 20-February 20, 2010).
 For more information

 Professor John McCuistion, Ceramics and Chair of the Art Department, was selected to display three ceramic sculptures at the gallery at Tacoma Community College as part of the Social Injustice exhibition.
 The exhibit ran January 15–March 15, 2010.
 He also participated in a panel discussion as part of the show on Feb.
 2, at 4:30 p.m.
 McCuistion was one of three participating artists featured in an article in the January 2010 issue of CityArts, Tacoma.